SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 * `\s` and `\S` - these are very common metacharacters used in regular expressions, and represent "a whitespace character" and "anything but a whitespace character" respectively
 * `+` - this is a modifier which represents "at least one, possibly more" and is different from `\*` which is "zero or more" and `?` which means "optional (i.e. either none or one occurrence)"
 * `$displayname` - because the entire pattern is enclosed in double quotes (`"..."`) the shell will substitute the value of this variable into the pattern; the variable holds the value specified when `btpguid` is invoked, i.e. the name of the resource we're looking for
-* `(...)` - these are matching brackets, called "capturing groups", to identify and grab what we want from the match
+* `(...)` - these are matching parentheses, called "capturing groups", to identify and grab what we want from the match
-* `(?=...)` - this is a positive lookahead assertion which allows us to say things like "must be followed by" without consuming anything in the match; note also that despite there being brackets, this is not itself a capturing group and therefore what's being asserted is not grabbed
+* `(?=...)` - this is a positive lookahead assertion which allows us to say things like "must be followed by" without consuming anything in the match; note also that despite there being parentheses, this is not itself a capturing group and therefore what's being asserted is not grabbed

 With that in mind, let's look again at the pattern, in quotes: